jplotkin/InstitutionsAdherence/README.md

 # Institutions
-Adherence to public institutions that foster cooperation Arunas L. Radzvilavicius*, Taylor A. Kessinger*, and Joshua B. Plotkin (*equal contribution)
+Adherence to public institutions that foster cooperation, by Arunas L. Radzvilavicius, Taylor A. Kessinger, and Joshua B. Plotkin

 # Overview
 All code for this project is written for Julia 1.4.0.